alphagov/pay-run-amock/README.md

 once that's done I'd like to take a look at what's helpful and unhelpful about the Mountebank approach and to turn this into a tool that works in a more helpful way for us, that will require codebase changes in the projects that use it.

-What would you change if you could?
+Changes we've already made that diverge from Mountebank
 ---

-There are a few things I've learned while going through this exercise, they don't all need changing but I think it's worth discussing them in more detail.
-Here's a little list as a starter:

-### Case insensitive query strings
+### Case sensitive query strings

 Mountebank uses case insensitive query strings, both for keys and values.
 This will hide problems.
-At the time of writing we have one test that 'uses' the 'feature' (you might be able to tell I'm not a fan).
+We've

 If we can write a mock for an API call with the query string `?page=1&status=failed`, then use it with a query string `?page=1&sTaTuS=fAiLeD` then it's not going to work in production but the mock will treat those as equivalent.
 I would like the see this changed as a priority.

+What would you change if you could?
+---

+There are a few things I've learned while going through this exercise, they don't all need changing but I think it's worth discussing them in more detail.
+Here's a little list as a starter:

 ### Response arrays